ElektraFit/Elektra/README.md

-# Elektra
+# ElektraFit
-Elektra, a web application that offers a personalized fitness experience for all.
+ElektraFit, a web application that offers a personalized fitness experience for all.

 ## Overview
 ElektraFit is a fitness website that offers gym memberships and classes.
 It offers a personalized experience that allows users to create their accounts, securely log in, pay for memberships and classes as well as receive relevant information in that regard.